mtferry/Locked_Down_Python/README.rst

     import lockdownlib
     lockdownlib.lockdown()

 Lockdown disables any functions that enable reading or modifying the file system (including import), processes or the operating system.
+Attempting to call an unsafe functions in lockdown will raise ``RuntimeError: lockdown is enabled``.
 It also prevents code from accessing the memory addresses and paths of objects and modules.
 Lockdown is not an atomic operation and any threads that may potentially execute unsafe code should wait until after lockdown completes before doing so.
 For a longer (though not comprehensive) list of functions affected by lockdown, see the lockdown `unit test <https://github.com/mtferry/Locked_Down_Python/blob/master/Lib/test/test_lockdown.py>`_ and `sub-test <https://github.com/mtferry/Locked_Down_Python/blob/master/Lib/test/lockdown_subtest.py>`_.

 Modules